nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 | container_bool | edge  | interacted with a barrel/chest/enderchest/shulker_box/trap_chest//blast_furnace/furnace/smoker//dispenser/dropper/hopper

 # How It Works
-Minecraft provides a lot of scoreboard objectives that count the player actions (the amount of jumps, meters traveled, etc).
-I use a set of objective scores as helper variable to record those counted values and another set of objective scores to record the boolean output.
+Minecraft provides a lot of scores that count the player actions (the amount of jumps, meters traveled, etc) automatically.
+I use a set of **helper** scores to count those values.
+I use another set of **bool** scores to record the boolean output.
 The logic is shown below:

 	Loop per tick:
 	    # Game updates helper #